The PCC's Role

 All PCCs are required to contribute towards tackling wider national and international threats, such as terrorism and serious and organised crime.
 The Strategic Policing Requirement (SPR) issued by the Home Secretary sets out the collective capabilities and capacity that police forces across England and Wales will be expected to have in place to protect the public from such cross boundary threats.

 Locally, Martyn represents the public at the following meetings:

-- Joint Chair of the Joint Executive Board
+- Joint Chair of the Joint Leadership Board

 - Chair of Dorset Criminal Justice Board